Data Validation Rules for Store Coordinates

 Core Validation Layers

-Production pipelines must enforce validation across three distinct layers to catch errors before they propagate:
+Production pipelines must enforce validation across three distinct layers:

 1. Syntactic Bounds & Precision: Coordinates must conform to WGS84 (EPSG:4326) decimal degree ranges: latitude ∈ [-90, 90], longitude ∈ [-180, 180].
-Values must retain 5–6 decimal places for sub-meter accuracy, but pipelines should strip trailing zeros to prevent floating-point comparison drift.
-Reject or flag values with precision > 8 decimals, which typically indicate GPS noise or unnormalized DMS conversions.
+Values must retain 5–6 decimal places for sub-meter accuracy.
+Reject or flag values with precision greater than 8 decimals, which typically indicate GPS noise or unnormalized DMS conversions.

-2. Semantic Axis Verification: Axis inversion (lat/long swapped) is the most frequent ingestion failure.
+2. Semantic Axis Verification: Axis inversion (lat/lon swapped) is the most frequent ingestion failure.
 Validate against expected geographic centroids or bounding boxes for known operational regions.
-If a coordinate falls in the Atlantic Ocean for a Midwest retail chain, trigger an axis-swap heuristic before rejecting the record.
+If a coordinate falls in the Atlantic Ocean for a Midwest retail chain, apply an axis-swap heuristic before rejecting the record outright.

 3. Spatial Topology & Boundary Alignment: Coordinates must intersect valid land polygons and fall within expected administrative or commercial zones.
 Validate against reference geometries to filter offshore points, water bodies, or industrial zones incompatible with retail zoning.
 This layer ensures downstream spatial joins in Setting Up PostGIS for Retail Analytics do not fail on invalid point-in-polygon operations.